google/xsecurelock/README.md

         2. When no longer idle while dimmed, kill `dimmer` and go back to the start.
         3. When `dimmer` exits, run `xsecurelock` and wait for it.
-    2. When locking was requested, run `xsecurelock`.
+    2. When locking was requested, run `xsecurelock` and wait for it.
     3. When suspending, run `xsecurelock` while passing along `XSS_SLEEP_LOCK_FD` and wait for it.
 2. Repeat.